 That’s when I caught myself.
-“Shit,” I thought.
+“Dang,” I thought.
 “I’m like one of those dumb tourists who treks to a centuries-old cathedral, snaps a picture, strikes that monument off his list, and moves on.”

 If I had it to do all over again, I’d probably stay longer at each venue.
 I’d luxuriate in O. Deletron’s layers of dream-like melody and trippy, vintage visuals projected on the wall.
 I’d form a proper trauma bond with All Clean’s jarring, face-melting wall of sound.
 Heater, Summer Dean, Danni & Kris, Panic Volcanic, Cut Throat Finches, The Cush, and Royal Sons – you’re all like the distorted fragments of an amazing dream in my blurry Bud Light-addled brain.

 There’s only so much you can do and see.
 After all, if you’re a fan of local music, 40 bands converging on eight clubs over the course of five hours in the Near Southside is as daunting as it is thrilling.
 Around 4:30 p.m. at the Chat Room, I remember sitting with the lads and lass from the Funky Town Podcast lamenting all of the difficult choices the 17th iteration of our shindig presented.
 It’s a nice problem to have, right?